Kurt Meyer: Battle of Normandy and Falaise pocket

 The Allies launched Operation Overlord, the amphibious invasion of France, on 6June 1944.
 After much confusion, SS Division Hitlerjugend got moving at about 14:30; several units advanced towards one of the beaches on which the Allies had landed, until they were halted by naval and anti-tank fire and Allied air interdiction.
 Meyer, confident that the Allied forces were "little fishes", ordered his regiment to counterattack.
 The attack led to heavy casualties.
 The division was ordered to break through to the beach on 7June, but Meyer instructed his regiment to take covering positions and await reinforcements.
 The Canadian Official History described Meyer's involvement in the battle:

 Although Meyer claimed later that only shortage of petrol and ammunition prevented him from carrying the attack on towards the coast, this need not be taken seriously.
 Indeed, he himself testified that seeing from his lofty perch "enemy movements deeper in that area"—doubtless the advance of the main body of the 9th Brigade—he came down and rode his motorcycle to the 3rd Battalion to order its C.O. "not to continue the attack north of Buron".
 Meyer's 2nd Battalion had been drawn into the fight, north of St. Contest "in the direction of Galmanche".
 Fierce fighting was going on when Meyer visited the battalion in the early evening; just as he arrived the battalion commander's head was taken off by a tank shot ...
 Meyer ordered both this battalion and the 1st (around Cambes) to go "over from attack to defense."

 By 22:00, Meyer had set up his command post in Ardenne Abbey.
 That evening, elements of the division under Meyer's command committed the Ardenne Abbey massacre; eleven Canadian prisoners of war, soldiers from the North Nova Scotia Highlanders and the 27th Armoured Regiment were shot in the back of the head.

 On 14June, divisional commander SS-Brigadeführer Fritz Witt was killed when a naval barrage hit his command post.
 Meyer, the next-highest-ranking officer, was promoted to divisional commander; at 33 years of age, he was one of the war's youngest German divisional commanders.
 According to historian Peter Lieb, Meyer's rise to division command was relatively typical for the Waffen-SS, as the latter desired individuals as commanders who were regarded as ruthless, brutal, and ready to serve at the front line.
 By 4July, the division had been reduced to a weak battlegroup; six days later, it retreated behind the Orne River.
 In just over a month of fighting, the division had more than a 60 per cent casualty rate.
+Meyer's claimed that several of his men had tied explosives to themselves and jumped on Allied tanks during the Normandy Campaign.